just0422/techarts-wiki/video/training.md

 Insert shadow here?

+* 300 - This our setup and this is how it's important
-* 300 - Creativity / How we camera on a Sunday
+* 301 - Creativity / How we camera on a Sunday
 	* Description of each camera / purpose
 	* **Speak to Matthew**
 # The not so basics